Toluomotayo/Python-Project/README.md

 + Enter your height in meters when prompted.
 + The script will calculate your BMI and print your BMI category.

+# Web scraping and Pandas (Largest Companies in Africa by Revenue)
+This project is a web scraping tool that extracts data from the Wikipedia page listing the largest companies in Africa by revenue.
+The data is then converted into a table using Pandas and exported to a CSV file for further analysis.

 ## Installation
 To run these projects, you must install Python and Jupyter Notebook on your system.